MelodicDrumstep/Stanford-CS144-Computer-Network/README.md

 Labs 1/2/3 of this project implement the TCP protocol, including sliding windows and timeout retransmission mechanisms.
 My understanding is that the transport layer provides advanced data transmission features, such as the reliability, flow control, and congestion control offered by TCP.

-## The whole Procedure of Receiving and Transmitting Network Packets
+## The Whole Procedure of Receiving and Transmitting Network Packets

 This issue wasn't covered in the current project, but I find it extremely interesting and would like to explore it here: